MichaelCurrin/dev-cheatsheets/cheatsheets/version-control/github/structure.md

 ### Structure

-The files sit in this directory.
+The files sit in this directory:

 - `.github/ISSUE_TEMPLATE/`

+Note singular template.

 This can have your markdown files in that.